leonardreidy/js-ds/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Compatibility
+This library is compatible with Browsers that support ES5 and above.

 ## History

 TODO: Write history